 Loss of fertility

-You may not be able to father a child after treatment with this drug.
+You may not be able to get someone pregnant after treatment with this drug.
 Talk to your doctor before starting treatment if you think you want to have a baby in the future.
 You may be able to store sperm before starting treatment.

 Treatment for other conditions